aguo921/Tipping-Points/Spatial-Simulations/readme.md

     $\frac{\partial v}{\partial t}=v(b-cu^2v)+d\nabla^2v+\sigma dW$

+    Note: This model is a system of two partial differential equations exhibiting Turing patterns, serving as a simpler version of the scale-dependent feedback model but without ecological context.

+## Simulation

+### Change in Environmental Parameter

+We simulated each model while slowly changing an environmental parameter.
+For the local positive feedback model and the scale-dependent feedback model, this is the rainfall value $R$.
+For the local facilitation model, this is the aridity level $b$, where lower values indicate harsher conditions.

+At each control parameter level, we simulated many time steps to allow the system to settle to equilibrium.
+We took the initial state at each control parameter level to be the final stationary state of the previous control parameter level.

+We started the simulation at the fully vegetated state for the local positive feedback model and the local facilitation model.
+We started the simulation at the homogeneous equilibrium for the scale-dependent feedback model and the Turing model.

+### Effect of Noise

+We simulated each model while slowly changing an environmental parameter with different levels of noise on the state variables.
+We also simulated the effect of additive noise and multiplicative, or state-dependent, noise.

+We also simulated the scale-dependent feedback model and Turing model near the Turing instability point while slowly increasing the noise to investigate the effect of noise on pattern formation.

+### Preventive Measures

+We simulated each model while slowly changing an environmental parameter.
+When the environmental parameter reaches a certain value near the collapse of vegetation, we begin reducing a second parameter representing grazing/mortality to try to prevent collapse.

+We simulate different environmental parameter rates with different grazing/mortality reduction rates to see when the preventive measures result in recovery of the system.

 ## Spatial Indicators

 As a system approaches a critical transition, early warning signals in spatial indicators can arise due to critical slowing down, which occurs as recovery from small perturbations become increasingly slower.